vackosar/vackosar.github.io/_drafts/2020-11-29-LamdaNetworks-vs-Attention.md

 Kernel function approximating softmax via a feature function \\( \phi \in \mathbb{R}^{n \times d} \rightarrow \mathbb{R}^{k \times d} \\), which maps to the smaller dimension \\( k \\).

-then Peformer self-attention approximation is defined as:
+The [Peformer](http://localhost:4000/ml/Performers-FAVOR+-Faster-Transformer-Attention) self-attention approximation is defined as:

 \\( \mathrm{performerAttention} = \phi(Q) \phi(K)^\intercal V \\)

 ## How Is Lambda Doing in Space and Time Complexity?

-The worst in terms of complexity is vanilla transformer head.
+The worst in terms of complexity is vanilla transformer self-attention.
 It needs for each batch item it requires \\( n^2 \\) time and space, because it materializes attention matrix for each batch input.

-The second place takes the Lambda Head.
+The second place takes the Lambda Layer.
 For entire batch it requires \\( n^2 \\).
 The savings come from positional embeddings having \\( n^2 \\) time and space size, but being the same for entire batch.